gonkulator/weave-clan-testplatform/README.md

+### THIS PROJECT HAS BEEN DEPRECATED - BECAUSE, WEAVE IPAM

 If you don't know what Weave is, read about it [here](https://github.com/zettio/weave).

 _NOTE:_ This was originally a fork of [@lukebond's coreos-vagrant fork](https://github.com/lukebond/coreos-vagrant-weave).